VectorInstitute/vector-inference/docs/user_guide.md

 <img width="500" alt="list_model_img" src="https://github.com/user-attachments/assets/34e53937-2d86-443e-85f6-34e408653ddb">

 `launch`, `list`, and `status` command supports `--json-mode`, where the command output would be structured as a JSON string.

+## Check Job Configuration

+With every model launch, a Slurm script will be generated dynamically based on the job and model configuration.
+Once the Slurm job is queued, the generated Slurm script will be moved to the log directory for reproducibility, located at `$log_dir/$model_family/$model_name.$slurm_job_id/$model_name.$slurm_job_id.slurm`.
+In the same directory you can also find a JSON file with the same name that captures the launch configuration, and will have an entry of server URL once the server is ready.

 ## Send inference requests